-$f_{r}^{\text{local}}$ is the $r\!-\!\text{th}$ local expert among the $E_L$ available experts.
-Only the top-$R_j^i$ local experts (selected by $\Omega$) are activated per image.
-Each local expert is trained to specialize in the visual semantics and spatial configurations characteristic of its assigned RU.
-Finally, the outputs from all local experts are integrated into a unified feature representation $\mathbf{o}_{j}^{i} = \Phi\big(\{\mathbf{o}_{j,r}^{i}\}_{r=1}^{R_j^i}\big)$, which is then fed into the object detection heads.
-Here, \(\Phi(\cdot)\) denotes a spatially aligned fusion operation that merges region-specific outputs into a coherent feature map, maintaining spatial consistency across the image for detection.
-To stabilize the local routing, we use a regularization loss
+$f_{r}^{\text{scene}}$ is the $r$-th scene expert among the $E_S$ available experts.
+Only the top-$R_j^i$ experts selected by $\Omega$ are activated for each image.
+The outputs of the activated experts are fused into a unified feature representation, $ \mathbf{o}*{j}^{i} = \Phi\big({\mathbf{o}*{j,r}^{i}}_{r=1}^{R_j^i}\big)$, which is passed to the detection heads.
+Here, $\Phi(\cdot)$ denotes a spatially aligned fusion operation that combines region-specific outputs while preserving spatial consistency.
+To stabilize scene routing, we introduce the following regularization loss

 where \((x,y) \sim (x',y')\) denotes neighbouring pixels.
-Region masks are obtained by an $\arg\max$ over the top-$R_j^i$ selected maps (\ref{eq8}), resulting in compact partitions, while (\ref{eq10-1}) penalizes local discontinuities to ensure contiguous regions.
-This step adds only a small additional cost, since entropy estimation and region prediction are lightweight operations.
-By incorporating local routing, the method unifies fine-grained regional specialization with global domain-specific modelling, addressing the challenges of domain diversity and spatial complexity in RSIs.
+Region masks are obtained by applying $\arg\max$ to the top-$R_j^i$ maps in (\ref{eq8}), producing compact partitions, while (\ref{eq10-1}) enforces spatial continuity to ensure contiguous regions.
+In this process the computational cost is minimal, as entropy estimation and region prediction are lightweight operations.
+By combining scene routing with domain expert assignment, HMR-Net captures both regional and domain-level variations.